 The New Colombo Plan is a signature initiative of the Australian Government which aims to lift knowledge of the Indo-Pacific in Australia by supporting Australian undergraduates to study, undertake internships in the region.
 In addition to a Study component, the Scholarship program may include an Internship, a Mentorship, or Language training.

-Each year, Bond nominates ten exceptional undergraduate students to apply for the prestigious New Colombo Plan Scholarship program.
+Each year, Bond nominates up to ten exceptional undergraduate students to apply for the prestigious New Colombo Plan Scholarship program.